Premium Waiver After Living Benefits Acceleration: Do You Still Pay Premiums?

 Confirm what happens to fees and billing timing in the issued rider

-Two important caveats: first, premium waiver is about the premium—not necessarily every fee that might exist in a billing system.
-Second, waiving premiums doesn’t change the core tradeoff of living benefits: an accelerated payout typically reduces what remains for beneficiaries later.
+Two important caveats: first, premium waiver is specifically about the premium - not necessarily every fee that might exist in a billing system.
+In this design, the policy fee is $95 per year and the rider admin fee is $0, but confirm how the waiver applies to all billing line items in your issued policy.
+Second, waiving premiums doesn't change the core tradeoff of living benefits: an accelerated payout typically reduces what remains for beneficiaries later.
+The waiver is a benefit, not a reversal of the acceleration math.
+Understanding both of these points protects you from either overestimating what the waiver covers or mistakenly assuming it somehow offsets the reduction in the remaining death benefit.

 Want the full living benefits overview first?
 Start here: https://www.careproinsurance.com/term-life-insurance-with-living-benefits